hoanhan101/open-rec/tmp/README.md

 - Mr. Holland's Opus (1995)
 ```

-I am not sure why *Toy Story (1995)* is occured 3 times in the beginning of the
+I am not sure why *Toy Story (1995)* is occurred 3 times in the beginning of the
 list.
 Is it because of the list is unsorted/sorted?
 What about the logic of the
 algorithm?
 Is it supposed to do so?

+> *Assumption:* Because I run it 3 times separately, it calculates the matrix
+> factorization 3 times and produces different result for each time.
+If I run
+> it once and reuse the result, then I should have the same set of
+> recommendations for the same user.

 *Mr. Holland's Opus (1995)* appears 2 time near the end.
 Is it a coincidence?
 I don't know yet.